beansproutchina/DYAPI/README.md

 - `limit` is the maximum number of results to return on this page.
 - `pops` is a list of populations to include.
 When a field is populated, the field will be replaced by the object in another Model whose `id` is the value of the field, and the model name is the name of the field. (*Only accessible by URL or Method Q*)

+the result is an object with the following properties:
+- `total`
+  - `count` for the total number of results.
+  - `pages` for the total number of pages.
+- `result` for the result list.

 ### update
 ```javascript